 You continue to hold title to the property as with any other mortgage

-or any other needs you may have.
+The proceeds from a reverse mortgage are tax-free and available as a lump sum, fixed monthly payments for as long as you live in the property, a line of credit; or a combination of these options.
+These proceeds can be used for any legal purpose you wish: daily living expenses, home repairs and improvements, medical bills and prescription drugs, pay-off of existing debts education, travel, LTC and/or long-term care insurance financial and estate tax plans, gifts and trusts, to purchase life insurance or any other needs you may have.
 The amount of reverse mortgage benefit for which you may qualify, will depend on your age at the time you apply for the loan, the reverse mortgage program you choose, the value of your home, current interest rates, and for some products, where you live.

 The loan is not due and payable until the borrower no longer occupies the home as a principal residence (i.e. the borrower sells, moves out permanently or passes away).
 At that time, the balance of borrowed funds is due and payable, all additional equity in the property belongs to the owners or their beneficiaries.

-The costs associated with getting a reverse mortgage are similar to those with a conventional mortgage, such as the origination fee, appraisal and inspection fees, title policy, mortgage insurance and other normal closing costs.
+The costs associated with getting a reverse mortgage are like those with a conventional mortgage, such as the origination fee, appraisal and inspection fees, title policy, mortgage insurance and other normal closing costs.

 You must participate in an independent Credit Counseling session with a FHA-approved counselor early in the application process for a reverse mortgage.
-The counselor’s job is to educate you about all of your mortgage options.
+The counselor’s job is to educate you about all your mortgage options.
 This counseling session is at no cost to the borrower and can be done in person or, more typically, over the telephone.
 After completing this counseling, you will receive a Counseling Certificate in the mail which must be included as part of the reverse mortgage application.

 Keeping money in a reverse mortgage line of credit will not count as an asset for Medicaid eligibility as this would be considered a loan and not a resource for Medicaid spend down.
-However transferring the money to an investment or to a bank account would represent an asset and would trigger a spend down requirement.
+However, transferring the money to an investment or to a bank account would represent an asset and would trigger a spend down requirement.

 If a senior homeowner chooses to repay any portion of the interest accruing against his borrowed funds, the payment of this interest may be deductible (just as any mortgage interest may be).
 A reverse mortgage loan will be available to a senior homeowner to draw upon for as long as that person lives in the home.
 And, in some cases, the lender increases the total amount of the line of credit over time (unlike a traditional Home Equity Line whose credit limit is established at origination).
 If a senior homeowner stays in the property until he or she dies, his or her estate valuation will be reduced by the amount of the debt.